HQC-Online-Team-Minesweeper-7/Minesweeper-7/src3/Minesweeper/HQC.md

 ## Refactoring Documentation for Project “Minesweeper”

 ###  1. Redesigned the project structure: Team “Minesweeper - 7”
-*   Renamed the project to Minesweeper. - T Dakov
+*   Renamed the project to Minesweeper
-*    Renamed the namespace Igrata_Minichki to Minesweeper. - T Dakov
+*    Renamed the namespace Igrata_Minichki to Minesweeper
-*    Renamed the main class Telerik to MainesweeperEntryPoint. - T Dakov
+*    Renamed the main class Telerik to MainesweeperEntryPoint
 *   Add folder GameModel
 *   Add folder Board
 *   Add folder Field